MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-virtual-machines.md

 ![VM Connect through your web browser](../media/manage-virtual-machines/vm-connect.png)

 1. Click the **Virtual Machines** tool from the left side navigation pane.
 2. At the top of the Virtual Machines tool, choose the **Inventory** tab.
-Choose a virtual machine from the list and click **More** > **Connect** or **Download RDP file**. **Connect** will allow you to interact with the guest VM through the Remote Desktop web console, integrated in to Windows Admin Center. **Download RDP file** will download an .rdp file that you can open with the Remote Desktop Connection application (mstsc.exe).
+Choose a virtual machine from the list and select **Connect** or **Download RDP file**. **Connect** will allow you to interact with the guest VM through the Remote Desktop web console, integrated in to Windows Admin Center. **Download RDP file** will download an .rdp file that you can open with the Remote Desktop Connection application (mstsc.exe).
 Both options will use VMConnect to connect to the guest VM through the Hyper-V host and will require you to enter administrator credentials for the Hyper-V host server.

 ## Change Hyper-V host settings